moaatt2/test-blog/docs/chainmail_posts/byzee_beez_to_butterflies.md

 ### Overview

 Recently I found a great [tutorial](https://www.mailleartisans.org/articles/articledisplay.php?key=311) by [MaxumX](https://www.mailleartisans.org/members/memberdisplay.php?key=949) on [M.A.I.L.](https://www.mailleartisans.org/) for the [Byzee Beez To Butterflies](https://www.mailleartisans.org/weaves/weavedisplay.php?key=333) weave.
-Byzee Beez To Butterflies is descended from the [Byzantine](Byzantine.md) weave, which is one of my favourites, as it is a variant of [Byzee Beez](byzee_beez.md) which itself is a direct variation of Byzantine.
+Byzee Beez To Butterflies is descended from the [Byzantine](byzantine.md) weave, which is one of my favourites, as it is a variant of [Byzee Beez](byzee_beez.md) which itself is a direct variation of Byzantine.
 As Byzee Beez To Butterflies is a variation of Byzantine that I find aesthetically pleasing, I decided to try and make it myself.

+z
 ### Materials

 For the sample piece showcased in this post, I used Bright Aluminum rings purchased from [The Ring Lord](https://theringlord.com/).
 The rings are 16 SWG with a 1/4" internal diameter, resulting in an aspect ratio of 4.03.